Legal Uncertainty, Economic Efficiency, and the Preliminary Injunction Doctrine (with Warren Schwartz), 58 Stanford Law Review 381 (2005)

 Date of Authorship for this Version

 Brooks, Richard R.W. and Schwartz, Warren F., "Legal Uncertainty, Economic Efficiency, and the Preliminary Injunction Doctrine" (2005).
 Faculty Scholarship Series.
-Paper 1701.
+1701.